Freedom of Thought and Expression for Creative Machine Design using

 - Rule Based Design Automation using DriveWorks Xpress

-- Safe Transition from 2D to 3D with no need to convert legacy Data
+- Safe Transition from 2D to 3D with no need to convert legacy Data - FREE 3 DWGEditor

-- FREE 3 DWGEditor licenses with SolidWorks
+licenses with SolidWorks

 Machinery Segments addressed by SolidWorks

-While there are many applications in machinery that SolidWorks finds
+While there are many applications in machinery that SolidWorks finds extensive usage,

-extensive usage, some of the popular choices among SolidWorks User
+some of the popular choices among SolidWorks User Community are found in the following

 - Machining Centres